Skip to content

 Project installs go to .opencode/skills/.
 User installs go to ~/.config/opencode/skills/ unless XDG_CONFIG_HOME or OPENCODE_CONFIG_DIR is set.

-Ranger needs to know how to access your locally running app and how to authenticate.
+Ranger needs to know how to access your running app and how to authenticate.
 We manage that information in profiles.

 Once setup is complete, open OpenCode in your project directory.